yashburshe/CS4530-Fall-2025/tutorials/week5-cypress.md

   });
   ```

-These new commands allow you to control test execution, simulate real keyboard interactions, and stub or spy on network requests to build more resilient and comprehensive test suites.
+These new commands allow you to control test execution, simulate real keyboard interactions, and stub or spy on network requests to build more resilient and comprehensive test suites:

 ## Useful Resources